 Your earphones become dirty over time, causing the speaker grid to become clogged with wax.
 Then it prevents the sound from being perfectly created.
 Now that you’ve figured out why your headphone volume is too low or silent, it’s time to talk about how to fix it.
 Take a look at the sections below.
 You’ll find all the information you need to solve the problem there.

 Tracking and editing require headsets, but they might be inconvenient if the sound is too low.
-This article will go through some of the most common reasons why your headphones aren’t loud enough, as well as how to fix them.
+This article will go through some of the most common reasons why are my earbuds so quiet, as well as how to fix them.

 Make sure your headphones are plugged in correctly